sachs7/reviewit-ai/README.md

 # Next:

 - Code for: [GitHub Actions](https://github.com/sachs7/reviewit-ai-git-actions)
-  - Note: This is work-in-progress as the code isn't fully functional when run as GitHub actions, but the function by itself is working as expected (see readme for example)
+  - Note: The code is working as expected, the issue is to post the comment.
+It will be resolved soon.
+Check the [sample PR result](https://github.com/sachs7/reviewit-ai-git-actions/pull/20/checks#step:5:22)